Best Places to Stay in Iceland for All Budgets

 Tower Suites Reykjavik

-If you are planning to drive throughout Iceland and explore other areas of the country on your trip I would recommend the Kea Hotels Chain as a good luxury option which has several properties spread throughout Iceland.
+If you plan to drive throughout Iceland and explore other areas of the country on your trip, I recommend the Kea Hotels Chain as a good luxury option that has several properties spread throughout Iceland.

 Mid-Range Hotels in Iceland